kojodoc/kojodoc.github.io/concepts/computing-essentials.md

 * It has the CPU work on this input information (from main memory) to generate new information (which is put back into main memory).
 The new information is of two kinds - intermediate calculations (which feed back as input into more computations), and output information.
 * The computer takes the output information from main memory and writes it to an output device.
 * It saves some of the output information (which needs to survive a computer restart) to secondary storage.
+* It repeats one or more of the above steps as specified.

 Let's zoom into the CPU and main memory:

 <img src ="cpu-memory.png" width="500"/>

-* Memory is divided into two sections - code and data.
+* Memory (for computer programs) is divided into two sections - code and data.
 * When you run a program, the instructions of the program are loaded into the code section.
 * The CPU has an instruction pointer (IP) that points to the next instruction that it is going to run.
 After a program is loaded, the IP points to the first instruction in the program.
 * As the clock cycle on the computer drives the CPU forward, it runs the instructions in the program one after the other.
 The instructions are run in sequence, but special instructions in your program make the CPU also do - looping (via repeat), selection(via if/else), and calls (via function/command usage).
 * Code works on data (it takes it in as input and generates it as output).
 * When you run a program, the data in it is loaded into the data section.
+Additional data can be read into the data section from an input device - as the program runs.
 * The data section is divided into two parts - the stack (where the local variables live), and the heap, where the data/objects live.
 Don't worry about this for now.
 * Every data value (in Scala) is an object - it contains a reference to the code that can work with it.